wmvanvliet/viswordrec-baseline/README.md

 The following scripts can be run to reproduce the figures in the paper, and some of the computations:

 ```
 model_layer_activity.py               - Run the stimuli through the model and get the mean activation of each layer
-plot_dipole_locations.py           - Plot the locations of the ECD groups as used in the analysis.
 plot_dipole_timecourses.py            - Plot the grand-average signal timecourses of each ECD group.
 plot_model_brain_correlation.py       - Plot the comparison between ECD groups and layers in the final model.
 plot_model_brain_correlations.py      - Plot the comparison between ECD groups and layers in several models.
+compute_model_brain_comparison_mne.py - Correlate the activity within each layer with the distributed MNE source estimate
 ```